braziljs/eloquente-javascript/10_modules.md

 But how do you set this up?
 Say I want to use the `parseINI` function from [Chapter ?](regexp#ini) in another program.
-If it is clear what it depends on (in this case, nothing), I can just copy all the necessary code into my new project, and use it.
-But then, if I find a mistake in that code, I'll probably fix it in whichever program that I'm working with at the time and forget to also fix it in the other program.
+If it is clear what the function depends on (in this case, nothing), I can just copy all the necessary code into my new project and use it.
+But then, if I find a mistake in that code, I'll probably fix it in whichever program I'm working with at the time and forget to also fix it in the other program.